armilanez/rails_wallet/README.md

-# README
+# Rails Crypto Wallet

-This README would normally document whatever steps are necessary to get the application up and running.
+This is my first Ruby on Rails project being pushed with Git to GitHub.
+This is a pseudo-Cryptocurrency wallet.

-Things you may want to cover:
+Things to cover:

-* Ruby version
+* This project is being built using Ruby version 3.0.0 (asdf)

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* SQLite Database

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+I hope you enjoy using it.
+No expectations for final version.